deployphp/docs/cli.md

 # CLI Usage

-After [installation](installation.md) on deployer you will have an ability to run `dep` command from terminal.
+After [installation](installation.md) of Deployer you will have the ability to run the `dep` command from your terminal.

-To get list of all available task run `dep`.
-You can run it from any subdirectories of you project, deployer will automatically find project root dir.
+To get list of all available tasks run the `dep` command.
+You can run it from any subdirectories of you project; Deployer will automatically find project root dir.

 ~~~bash
 Deployer